Accelerating temporal action proposal generation via high performance computing: Related work

 MapReduce\cite{dean2008mapreduce} was proposed by Google and dissemble compute into map and reduce, which divided compute into tow steps of Map and Reduce.
 But it has a strict requirement of consistency.
 To address the problem, Graphlab\cite{low2012distributed} used an abstract way like the image to communicate, which also lead to low scalability.
 Jeff Dean proposed Parameter-Server Framework (PS) \cite{dean2012large}, which uses a parameter server to store the newest weight parameters of CNN.
 When the number of GPUs increases, the efficient of PS will have a great decline because of the big communication.

-Video task is closed to real life and Applied in practice is its final goal.
+Video task is closed to real life and Allied in practice is its final goal.
 So besides accuracy, speed of methods is also an important indicator.
-Based on these, our method is superior to others in acceleration for temporal action proposal generation.
+Based on these, our method is superior to others in two aspects: (1) Our improved temporal convolution has a more reasonable architecture for video files and could extract more useful information from video feature sequence; (2) We combine our proposal generation method with a new framework of parallel computing for efficient acceleration.